Interior Designers Parshad Waichal and Varsha Waichal designed Tanatan

 Interior Designers Parshad Waichal and Varsha Waichal gave a quirky and vibrant look to their project Tanatan, a restaurant located in Kolhapur, India.

-Interior designers Parshad Waichal and Varsha Waichalof Parshad Waichal Interiors always strive to create a better environment through their amazing projects.“We obstinately endeavor to retain classical roots with an administration for everything that is natural and yet evolve with the changing times with a constant statement.”
+Interior designers Parshad Waichal and Varsha Waichalof Parshad Waichal Interiors always strive to create a better environment through their amazing projects.“We obstinately endeavour to retain classical roots with an administration for everything that is natural and yet evolve with the changing times with a constant statement.”

 An artist has to be his own inspiration.
 It is a perpetual process as it is an illimitable journey.
 It’s said that your own work should verbalize louder than your words.
 Such is the way one should set his practice.
 To be inspirational to others, our practice should not limit to a particular style or statement.

 As an artist you have to communicate by getting involved and spreading cognizance about art and by being gregarious, sharing your designs through debate to inspire others.
 In this ever-growing, ever-transmuting field of design, the challenges are as important as creativity.

 Our practice in design flexibility has gained its apperception to work on all fronts to be multifarious in the design approach.

 Their recent project is located at the most prime locations of Kolhapur and is a conceptualized restaurant called “TANATAN”.
 Just like the name, it’s quirky and vibrant.
 Its ambience glorifies the richness of Majesty and the monarchy of the city.
 The 1800 sq. ft restaurant came with a simple brief and that was to create an asymmetrical fusion with innovative use of local and reclaimed materials, an amalgamation of new skills with traditional crafts, adaptive use of elements like old cycle rims as chandeliers, cluster of brass bells as hanging lamps, and exploitative use of opportunities like part double height and a long street frontage.